panva/jose/docs/jwe/flattened/encrypt/classes/FlattenedEncrypt.md

 ▸ **setSharedUnprotectedHeader**(`sharedUnprotectedHeader`): `this`

-Sets the JWE Shared Unprotected Header on the FlattenedEncrypt object.
+Sets the JWE Shared Unprotected Header.
+May only be called once.

 #### Parameters